bojanz/currency/README.md

 ### Smart filtering of CLDR data.

+The "modern" subset of CLDR locales is used, reducing the list from 562 to 370 locales.

-CLDR contains 542 locales, not all of which are likely to be used.
-This list is reduced to 381 using a list of ignored locales, containing constructed languages (Esperanto, Volapuk), historical languages (Church Slavic, Prussian), secondary non-official languages (Cornish, Gujarati, Cherokee).
+This list is further reduced to 359 using a list of ignored locales, containing secondary non-official languages (e.g. Gujarati, Javanese).
 The ignore list is maintained by community feedback, developers wishing to use an ignored locale can open a pull request.

 Once gathered, locales are filtered to remove all data not used by this package,